 Do you accept insurance?

 I’m not a member of any insurance company panel and, therefore, am an out-of-network provider.
-I do not bill insurance companies or accept payment from them.
+So, I do not bill insurance companies or accept payment from them.

 Therapy Questions Answered?